Does Alcohol Damage Your Teeth?

 Effects of Alcohol On Teeth and Gums

 When it comes to drinking alcohol, the worst damage is done by acidic drinks, such as white wines, beer and spirits.
 These can erode tooth enamel, causing holes in the teeth, known as cavities.
-If left untreated, these cavities can lead to tooth decay and eventually tooth loss.
+If left untreated, these cavities can lead to tooth decay and loss.

 Alcohol also has a drying effect on the gums, which can lead to gum disease.
 This can be a painful, inflammatory condition caused by bacteria build-up around the teeth.
 Symptoms include soreness, bleeding, redness and swelling.
-In severe cases, if untreated, can lead to tooth loss.
+In severe cases, if untreated, it can lead to tooth loss.

 It’s important to be aware of the potential risks associated with drinking alcohol.
 Not only can it cause physical damage to your teeth and gums, it can also make it harder to practice good oral hygiene and protect your overall oral health.
 If you do choose to drink alcohol, it’s important to do so in moderation and to take steps to protect your teeth and gums.
 This includes drinking plenty of water, brushing and flossing regularly, and visiting your dentist for regular check-ups.